Affouetemma/taskngo/embedding-guide.md

 ### Step 2: Embed in Notion
 Open your Notion page and type /embed.
-Paste the URL of your deployed Taskngo widget.
+Paste the URL of your Taskngo widget.

 Notion will automatically generate an embedded view of the widget.
 Note: You may need to adjust the size in Notion for optimal display.
 Resize the embedded iframe as per your design needs.